MSCs: Characteristics, Advantages Over Other Stem Cells, & Applications

 MSCs, HSCs, and Your Baby’s Umbilical Cord

 When your unborn baby is developing, he or she is made up of tiny cells called stem cells.
 These stem cells are the building blocks of life.
 They become your baby’s heart, skin, hair, nose, and everything else that makes your baby, your baby.
-When your little one is born, a reserve of these stem cells remains in your newborn’s umbilical cord.
-These remaining cells can be used to protect your baby and your family if a future medical need arises.
-Americord collects and stores these cells, learn how we do it.
+When your little one is born, a reserve of these stem cells remain in your newborn’s umbilical cord.
+These remaining cells can be used to protect your baby and your family, if a future medical need arises.

 Umbilical cords contain two types of stem cells – hematopoietic stem cells (HSCs) and mesenchymal stem cells (MSCs).
 HSCs stem cells are programmed to become red and white blood cells.
 Medical science has found ways to use their natural abilities to treat over 80 serious conditions, like leukemia.

 MSCs, on the other hand, develop into muscle cells, bone cells, cartilage cells, fat cells, and more.
 They are making headlines in regenerative medicine, holding the promise for future treatments for many conditions.
 They are considered essential to the future of regenerative medicine for six reasons:

 - They are unspecialized cells with gene activation ability to differentiate into multiple cell types.